This bus in Kerala has Sunny Leone, Mia Khalifa and other pornstars painted on it! - In.com

-Who would’ve thought that a bus can get so much of attention on the web?
-This bus in Kerala is taking the internet by storm thanks to the paintings on it.
-Known as the ‘Brazzers’ bus (of course, why not!), it features colourful paintings of pornstars including the likes of Sunny Leone, Mia Khalifa, Aletta Ocean, Jonny Sins and more!
+Who would’ve thought that a bus can get so much attention on the web?
+This bus in Kerala is taking the internet by storm thanks to the painting on it.
+Known as the ‘Brazzers’ bus (of course, why not!), it features colourful paintings of pornstars including the likes of Sunny Leone, Mia Khalifa, Aletta Ocean, Johnny Sins and more!
+And if you just thought Mia who?
+Then we suggest you google them before we start judging you.
+Away from the prying eyes of office colleagues and family members of course.

+Anyhow!
+Back to Bus-iness.
+The bus is owned by a private company called Chikkoos Tours and Travels and took a twitter user off guard.
+He couldn’t resist posting the pictures online and we don’t blame him!The paintings are not all that grabbed our attention.
+It turns out that the Brazzers bus has a mad DJ sound system installed in it along with laser lighting.
+"We usually provide our services to young adults and college kids who prefer to take graphic buses on trips.
+So we try to make the buses into something they'd enjoy," said an operator at Chikkoo Travels to News18.

 Bus in Kerala😂😂😂 you cannot be serious mate 😂😂 pic.twitter.com/jS7MvL8zxF— No (@Basi_cally) June 29, 2018